Types of physical unclonable function: Optical PUF

 The first physically unclonable function (PUF) was introduced by R. Pappu in 2002, and it was an optical PUF (O-PUF).
 Pappu observed that different lasers produced distinct speckle patterns due to subtle manufacturing variations, demonstrating that these unique optical responses could serve as unclonable identifiers.
 While laser speckle patterns represent an early example of O-PUFs, the category encompasses a wider range of implementations.
 Most O-PUFs utilize light-emitting particles embedded on substrates to generate unique challenge-response behaviors measurable via optical imaging.
 These systems leverage inherent physical randomness from manufacturing processes, making exact replication infeasible and enabling robust authentication schemes.

-Recent work has highlighted the importance of carefully evaluating optical PUFs using a range of metrics due to their complex and often non-independent and non-identically distributed (non-IID) output characteristics.
-Traditional mean-based metrics such as reliability and uniqueness, commonly used in electronic PUFs, may not fully capture the performance of optical PUFs.
-To address this, a standardized framework for assessing optically imaged PUFs has been developed, including a Python toolkit named pyopticalpuf, which facilitates reproducible and comprehensive analysis of optical PUF metrics.

 Quantum Optical PUF

 Leveraging the same quantum derived difficulty to clone as the Quantum Electronic PUF, a Quantum PUF operating in the optical regime can be devised.
 Imperfections created during crystal growth or fabrication lead to spatial variations in the bandgap of 2D materials that can be characterized through photoluminescence measurements.
 It has been shown that an angle-adjustable transmission filter, simple optics and a CCD camera can capture spatially-dependent photoluminescence to produce complex maps of unique information from 2D monolayers.